-While few people are born with such a unique eye shape (there are rumours Bella’s aren’t even the real deal), there are several ways to create the look using both surgical and non-surgical techniques.
+While few people are born with such a unique eye shape (there are rumours Hadid’s aren’t even the real deal), there are several ways to create the look using both surgical and non-surgical techniques.
 This kind of cosmetic treatment basically involves lifting the outer corner of the upper eyelid and slightly pulling it towards the temples.

 While the popularity behind these kind of aesthetic eye treatments is mounting, Dr Tsirbas says this look can be highly problematic – it’s not just a matter of waltzing into a cosmetic clinic for a quick eye treatment.
 He says there are certain things people may be overlooking before undergoing such a transformative procedure, including the complications and risks involved with specialised eye work.